Urpagin/ani-cli-telegram/README.md

 2. Bot Settings > Group Privacy > then disable the privacy mode.
 3. Invite your bot to your group.
 If you've already invited it, kick him and re-invite it.

+## Docker

+1. Populate the `.env` file at the root of the project.
+2. `sudo docker compose up -d --build`

 ## Completeness & Quality

 "Quick and dirty".